adiabatic/abbots-morton-experiment/README.markdown

 - ‘r’ for “reach” — utter-qs.2sr is designed to reach over to the Short connection at the top of .May

+Incidentally, the sample string that Font Book uses can be changed by editing “the name ID=19 sample string”.
+Dunno if Glyphs can do that yet.

 ## License

 Apache License, version 2.0.